Iradukunda-Nadia/cv_checker_FE/README.md

 # cv_checker

-A new Flutter project.
+Front-end implementation of the cv Checker app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a basic app that Matches Job recruiters to Job seekers based on skills, experience and educalion level.
+It is primarily developed for the web.

 A few resources to get you started if this is your first Flutter project: